-This report relates to an application for demolition of existing buildings and construction of 2×4 storey buildings for a shop top housing development comprising 42 dwellings over 3 retail tenancies, with 2 levels of basement parking.
+This report is an assessment of the application submitted to Council under S4.55(2) of the Environmental Planning and Assessment Act 1979 (EP&A Act 1979) to modify Determination No. DA201900217 approved by the Inner West Local Planning Panel (IWLPP) on 12 December 2019 for the demolition of existing buildings and construction of 2 x 4 storey buildings for a shop top housing development comprising 42 dwellings and 3 retail tenancies with basement parking.

+The modifications include internal and external design changes resultant from construction design development.
 The application was notified to surrounding properties and no submissions were received.